'I haven't seen my kids in the last 10 months' - Do2dtun | Latest Nigeria News Today

 “Today marks a whole year since they snuck that video to me and 10 months since I set my eyes on you.
 I miss you so much.

 ” No amount of lies, games, deceit or slowed legal process can break me.
-Fife and Fiore, Daddy just wants his time with you like he deserves but they deny it; disobey the law cos they are scared, cowards and immature.
+Fife and Fiore, Daddy simply wants to spend quality time with you as he rightfully deserves.
+However, they deny it, choosing to disobey the law due to fear, cowardice, and immaturity.

 “No one should use kids as bait or weapons in a fight.
 Again, they picked the wrong one this time.
 Every move has been made to make sure I don’t exercise my right as a father but I don’t and won’t break.